microsoft/Phi-3CookBook/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/phi-3cookbook) [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/phi-3cookbook)

-Phi-3, a family of open AI models developed by Microsoft.
+Phi-3, is a family of open AI models developed by Microsoft.
 Phi-3 models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks.
 Here is a manual on how to use the Microsoft Phi-3 family.

 ![Phi3Family](/imgs/00/Phi3getstarted.png)